obsproject/obs-websocket/README.md

 **Your help is welcome on translations.**

-Please join the localization project on Crowdin: https://crowdin.com/project/obs-websocket
+Please join the localization project on [Crowdin](https://crowdin.com/project/obs-websocket)

 ## Special thanks